 - 4 medium sized carrots matchstick pieces, or 1 bag pre-cut matchstick carrots

 - 3-4 cups tomatoes (I like grape tomatoes)

 - 1 cucumber or zucchini seeded and chopped about 1 1/2 cups

 - 1/2 lb snow peas cut into thin slices (optional)

 - 1/3 cup *Veri Veri Teriyaki Sauce made by “Soy Vay”

-- 1-2 tablespoons water
+- 1-2 tablespoons water, if needed

-Assembly: Toss all of the Pasta, vegetables, and chicken together in a large bowl.
+Assembly: Toss all of the pasta, vegetables, and chicken together in a large bowl.
 Mix the dressing a little at a time into the salad, generously sprinkle with sesame seeds and more pepper.

 - This is a great salad for luncheons.
 It can be made with or without the chicken.
 If you are making the salad and it will not be eaten right away, I suggest using Romaine lettuce instead of leaf.

 Originally posted in 2008, Teriyaki Chicken and Vegetable Pasta Salad has been updated with new photos and content in 2021.